A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 Here are some simple steps to help in your internet search for support.

 1. Specify the profession – psychologist, counsellor, social worker or psychiatrist?
-If you are seeking a psychologist, read How to Find a Good Psychologist in Melbourne.
+If you are seeking a psychologist, read How to Find the Best Psychologist in Melbourne.
 Speak to your GP if you are unsure what type of help you need.

 2. Write the issue you are seeking help for instead of specifying “counselling”, “therapy” or “psychotherapy”.
 Someone trained in the issue you need help for will know when to use counselling or therapy, or both, and in what combination.